gazzamc/Milestone-Project-Two/README.md

 ## Testing
 This game isn't intended for mobiles devices, or devices without a mouse/keyboard.
 So these were not considered when actively testing.
+I added media queries where needed in order to keep the gameplayable in certain resolutions.
+If the alignment of the player and the troopers were off the player wont take damage from the trooper and the trooper will pass by.
+Media Queries were also used for the UI.

 I tested the game in Chrome, Firefox and Edge.
 As I was developing the game I would use console.log() throughout the code to verify the code was running as intended.
 I would write a piece of code then debug,